JonathanKing78/HomeSOC_Firewall/README.md

 # HomeSOC/Firewall
-Hi my name is Jonathan King a 3rd Year Computer Science Major at the University of The West Indies Cavehill Campus.
+Hi my name is Jonathan King,I am a 3rd Year Computer Science Major at the University of The West Indies Cavehill Campus.

 I have always had a interest in cybersecurity, and as I continued into my Computer Science journey my passion just kept on growing, so i decided to start my own self learning and experimenting it led to this project.